JodieeT/DistilBERT/README.md

 #### Performance Drivers: Length and Negation
-[cite_start]We analyzed how text length and the presence of negation/contrast markers influence the performance gap across all three benchmarks to characterize specific failure modes[cite: 142].
+We analyzed how text length and the presence of negation/contrast markers influence the performance gap across all three benchmarks to characterize specific failure modes.

 | Dataset | Accuracy vs. Text Length | Impact of Negation |
 | :--- | :---: | :---: |